swisscatplus/glas/README.md

         return 0, None, None
 ```

-The nodes files can be created in a new folder called `nodes` at the root of the project for a better file structure.
+The nodes files can be created in a new folder called `nodes` in the source folder for a better file structure.

 # How to Execute